dpuelz/MachineLearning_MSBA-WP/discussions/week1.md

 ## Week 1 discussion

+- Describe in 150-200 words an example of how you've worked with data in the past.
+What did the data set contain?
+What software did you use to interact with it?
+What questions were you tasked to answer with it?
+Discuss the methods and results, ie, did you build a model, compute summary statistics, etc?
-- What's the difference between R and python?
+- Watch this video: https://www.youtube.com/watch?v=DGrszAeMZJI, and then this (more serious) video: https://www.youtube.com/watch?v=1gdKC5O0Pwc.
+In your own words, how would you describe the difference between the two scripting languages, R and Python?
 Discuss the the advantages and disadvantages of each for machine learning tasks, especially for statistical learning.
-- Show another student in class something cool you can do with R, ie, visualize some simulated data, write a for loop and print out the iterations, etc.
+We are focusing on R for this class, so tell us what you're most looking forward to learning about (a R function, package, etc.) and why.